0xAX/linux-insides/Booting/linux-bootstrap-1.md

     .word 0
 ```

-It needs this to load an operating system with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
+It needs this to load an operating system with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) support.
 We won't be looking into its inner workings right now and will cover it in upcoming chapters.

 The actual kernel setup entry point is: